What to photograph

 The individual image files must be labeled and there must be a photo log for all photos saved onto the archival gold CD.
 The photo numbers of the saved digital images must correspond to the photo log.
-The log itself must contain the same seven identification items that the National Register has always required.
-(See below under Labeling Standard Print Photography) The archival gold CD should be labeled with the name of the property, the county, and state where the property is located.
-(See above under Image Labeling for an example)
+The log must contain the seven identification items that the National Register requires (see below under Labeling Standard Print Photography).
+The archival gold CD should be labeled with the name of the property, the county, and state where the property is located (see above under Image Labeling for an example).

 Please do not include any other text (ex: digital version of the nomination text) on the same archival gold CD as the photos and photo log.
 In all likelihood the nomination will have some revisions and, therefore, an out of date version of the text would be submitted to the National Register.

 The DHPA can only accept final digital images on a non-rewriteable archival gold CD.
 Images cannot be downloaded directly from camera memory chips.
 The DHPA cannot accept images via email.